LookHere/HumanResourcesScience/Resources/Interviews.md

 -------
 Ai's not going to replace the advanced Sourcing you do, but if some technology did, what area would you move into?

+# Final Video

+If you'd like to see what this resulted in, [here is the final video we made](https://www.youtube.com/watch?v=elnddVj9QyU).
+As you can see, the questions weren't perfectly what we planned, but they did help Shally explore some areast that might not have come up otherwise.

 # Credits